plattebasintimelapse/ccp/docs/commiting.md

 	Control+C
 	exit

-Then you can close out of Github.

-Close out of Sublime Text 2.
+Then you can close out of Github, Terminal, and Sublime Text 2.

 If you've made any changes to the `app/media` or `app/images` folder, make sure you upload those files to Dropbox for others to use in their project